Skip to main content

 Keep the total number of files uploaded for a single run under 1,000.
 You can use W&B Artifacts when you need to log a large number of files.
 Exceeding 1,000 files in a single run can slow down your run pages.

-There are few common ways the performance of your python script can be reduced:
+There are a few ways that the performance of your python script is reduced:

-2. The speed of your network and the how the W&B backend is configured
+2. The speed of your network and how the W&B backend is configured

 3. Calling wandb.log more than a few times per second.
 This is due to a small latency added to the training loop every time wandb.log is called.